 My skin journey has come to an end.
 The tests, stress and mental effects over a period of a year came to an abrupt end.
-But what caused my journeys end?
+But what caused my journey to end?

 If you’ve been reading my skin journey articles, Skin: My Journey, Skin: Salvation #AD and Skin: Ferguson Smith Syndrome you’ll fully appreciate the issues I’ve had.
 Our skin is such a complex part of our body and one that is susceptible to a whole load of problems.

-At the very beginning, when I first starting getting these lesions it was very quickly identified as ‘just folliculitis’, a weeks worth of antibiotics and I’ll be fine.
-I wasn’t listened to when I told my GP’s multiple times that I didn’t believe it was just folliculitis, I knew it was something a little more sinister.
-So over a course of 4 years I was left with pitted scars on my face and body.
+At the very beginning, when I first started getting these lesions it was very quickly identified as ‘just folliculitis’, a week’s worth of antibiotics and I’ll be fine.
+I wasn’t listened to when I told my GPs multiple times that I didn’t believe it was just folliculitis, I knew it was something a little more sinister.
+So over a course of 4 years, I was left with pitted scars on my face and body.

-It wasn’t until, early 2020 when I had what was thought to be a cancerous tumour on my lip.
-The consultant quickly identified the lump as non cancerous, but noticed my scarring and said “do you have Ferguson Smith Syndrome?”, I replied “I have no idea what that is”.
+It wasn’t until, early 2020 that I had what was thought to be a cancerous tumour on my lip.
+The consultant quickly identified the lump as non-cancerous, but noticed my scarring and said “do you have Ferguson Smith Syndrome?”, I replied, “I have no idea what that is”.

-The genetic testing was halted because I didn’t have an Aortic Aneurism.
-One of the pre-requisites to following through with the genome testing.
+The genetic testing was halted because I didn’t have Aortic Aneurism.
+One of the prerequisites to following through with genome testing.
 I was deeply disappointed with this and made an appointment to discuss further, my options and how I manage this condition moving forward.

 It all boils down to money.
 As with most things.
 Don’t get me wrong I don’t expect the NHS to be able to fund everything.
 But at the time, I half expected enough of an interest to push through testing to better understand this rare condition.

-I’m essence this is why my genetic testing was stopped.
+In essence, this is why my genetic testing was stopped.
 Very disappointing but at the same time fully understandable.
 I’ll never know if I have Ferguson Smith Syndrome.
 The consultants are convinced I have.
-My options moving forward are; fund the genetic testing myself or I could go down the route of discussing my condition with skin research charities and the like.
-To see if they could offer the genetic testing as part of research.
+My options moving forward are; to fund the genetic testing myself or I could go down the route of discussing my condition with skin research charities and the like.
+To see if they could offer genetic testing as part of the research.

-Im still very keen to speak to skin researchers just so I can get a confirmed diagnosis to give me some form of closure.
-But, I would much rather have multiple scars than to prevent the NHS from carrying out vital research into saving life’s and beating cancer.
+I’m still very keen to speak to skin researchers just so I can get a confirmed diagnosis to give me some form of closure.
+But, I would much rather have multiple scars than prevent the NHS from carrying out vital research into saving lives and beating cancer.